Kryptortio/SDAtom-WebUi-client-queue-ext/README.md

 ![alt text](https://github.com/Kryptortio/SDAtom-WebUi-us/blob/main/screenshot.png?raw=true)

+# Issues

+It's a good idea to first check [the troubleshooting section.](https://github.com/Kryptortio/SDAtom-WebUi-us#troubleshooting)

+Any issues with this script should be reported [in the main repo](https://github.com/Kryptortio/SDAtom-WebUi-us).

 # Installation

 Open the webui and go to the **Extensions** tab, then **Install from URL** and enter the url to this repo (https://github.com/Kryptortio/SDAtom-WebUi-client-queue-ext) and then click install.